ankith-a-s/graphql_example/README.md

 Note:
 1. All the routes are authenticated except /register-email-password and /login-by-email-password
-2. Please specify authorizationtoken in headers for all other api's (authorization token will be obtained from login api)
+2. Please specify field authorizationtoken in headers with the token for all other api's (authorization token will be obtained after you hit login api)

 Reset password flow
 Steps: